 In 2010, the Albemarle Hospital Foundation in Elizabeth City partnered with psychiatrists at Coastal Carolina Neuropsychiatric Center in Jacksonville to develop a hospital-based telepsychiatry program for northeastern North Carolina.
-This program was a success, expanding to serve 18 hospitals in 30 counties covering more than 1 million people.
+This program was a success, expanding to serve 14 hospitals in 29 counties covering more than 1 million people.
+Four more hospitals were served as of October 2013.